 The owner or manager of a facility where smoking is not prohibited under the Act may post the area as completely nonsmoking or limit smoking to specific designated areas.

 Smoking is permitted in outdoor areas of businesses, but not within 15 feet of entryways.
+Smoking of marijuana is prohibited in outdoor places of public access.

 Smoking is permitted in businesses with three or fewer employees not open to the public; however, an employer must provide a smoke-free area to employees who make this request.